Netanyahu's disparate rivals try to nail down pact to unseat him

 But she added: "It’s not over yet.
 Long days loom in which Netanyahu will do absolutely everything to shift the momentum."

-Hoping to discredit Bennett and other right-wingers who refused to back him, Netanyahu, cast them as committing "the fraud of the century" which would, he said, imperil Israel.

-The pro-Netanyahu newspaper Israel Hayom said in a banner headline that Bennett and Saar were "in service of the left".

-Netanyahu faces other troubles, chiefly a corruption case in which he faces charges of bribery, fraud and breach of trust, all of which he denies.
+Netanyahu faces other troubles, chiefly a corruption trial for bribery, fraud and breach of trust.
+He denies all charges.

-He has also kept the door open for any rightists who might defect, maintaining that he is still capable of forming the next government.
+Israel Hayom, a pro-Netanyahu daily, described Bennett and Gideon Saar, another rightist in talks with Lapid, as being "in service of the left".
+Netanyahu has kept the door open to them, maintaining he is still capable of forming the next government.

-Under Israeli law, Bennett and Lapid have until Wednesday to put together a ruling coalition.
-If they fail, others get a chance.
-If everyone fails, the country goes to a fifth election.
+If Bennett and Lapid miss Wednesday's deadline, parliament can choose a candidate to for a new coalition.
+Should that fail, the country goes to a fifth election.

-However a source briefed on the Bennett-Lapid power-sharing talks said there had been "significant progress" toward a final deal, despite their political differences.
+However, a source briefed on the Bennett-Lapid power-sharing talks, which also include liberal and centre-left parties, said there had been "significant progress" toward a final deal, adding: "There's a lot more that unites than separates."

-Bennett, a former defence minister, and Lapid, a former finance minister, both want to invest in education and health, and to head off any lingering economic malaise arising from the COVID-19 pandemic.
+Bennett, a former defence minister, and Lapid, a former finance minister, both want to invest in education and health, and to head off economic malaise from the COVID-19 pandemic.

 However the new coalition will likely mean a stalemate on the Israeli-Palestinian conflict, with marked policy differences between the coalition partners.